nradulovic/nk-event-driven-system/README.md

   directory called `generated` in project top level directory.
 - `documentation` - contains various descriptions of the system, how to use it properly and some examples in `documentation/examples`.
-- `external` - is used to store external project dependencies.
-During the unit-testing the Neon-Kit Unit-Testing Framework is checkoud into this directory using `git` tool.
 - `source` - this directory contains all the source files.
 This is the only directory that is needed by application.
 - `template` - contains some template files which are needed by Even Driven System.
 Copy-paste the